lescastcodeurs/lescastcodeurs.com/_posts/2021-02-15-lcc-249-edition-tu-perds-tes-amis.md

 * [Clarification d'Elastic](https://www.elastic.co/blog/license-change-clarification)
     * "si vous vendez Elasticsearch directement en tant que service, vous serez impacté"
     * entre les annonces et la licence, il y a une difference
-    * est-ce que tout competiteur sérieux à Elastic amènera un changement de licence?
+    * est-ce que tout compétiteur sérieux à Elastic amènera un changement de licence ?
-    * est-ce que Lucene est le prochain sur la liste?
+    * est-ce que Lucene est le prochain sur la liste ?
-    * reflechissent à une license qui ouvre le code apres 3 à 5 ans BSL (Business Solftware License qui se transforme en ASL apres quelques années, et qui a une clause restrictive avant)
+    * réfléchissent à une license qui ouvre le code apres 3 à 5 ans BSL (Business Software License qui se transforme en ASL apres quelques années, et qui a une clause restrictive avant)
-* La distribution Elastic d'Elasticsearch avait déjà un mix de ASL et de logiciels sous license proprietaire mais "source ouverte"
+* La distribution Elastic d'Elasticsearch avait déjà un mix d'ASL et de logiciels sous license propriétaire mais "source ouverte"
 * AWS [forks Elasticsearch](https://aws.amazon.com/fr/blogs/opensource/stepping-up-for-a-truly-open-source-elasticsearch/)
     * Montrent les contribs ~10 sur Elasticsearch et annonce 250 contributions sur Lucene
 * Les [clients Elasticsearch resteront ASL 2.0](https://twitter.com/jponge/status/1353721544997040131?s=21)
-    * mais pas le client Java haut niveau qui a des dependence’s sur les classes serveur.
+    * mais pas le client Java haut niveau qui a des dépendances sur les classes serveur.
 Un nouveau client devrait arriver.
 * [Retour de l'ex CTO de Chef et sa position "pro" AWS et contre Elastic](https://medium.com/sustainable-free-and-open-source-communities/free-software-is-the-only-winner-in-elastic-nv-vs-aws-9416f2a0a7f5)
-    * contre point de la position des gens du Message a caractere informatif
+    * contre point de la position des gens du Message a caractère informatique
     * 4 valeurs de l'OSS:
         * The freedom to run the program as you wish, for any purpose
         * The freedom to study how the program works, and change it so it does your computing as you wish
-        * The freedom to redistribute copies so you can help others
+        * The freedom to redistribute copies, so you can help others
         * The freedom to distribute copies of your modified versions to others
         * at its heart, Open Source and Free Software are about the freedom to make the system work the way you wish
-    * au dessus est la communaute et le benefce de distribution qui fait un plus group morceau de clients potentiels
+    * au-dessus est la communauté et le bénéfice de distribution qui fait un plus gros morceau de clients potentiels
     * Shay B -  By putting the core of Elasticsearch into the open, we can presume he wanted the business value benefits of Open Source — collaboration in the commons, low friction acquisition for users, and hopefully the growth of an ecosystem around it.
 He got it
     * tight open core - direct, and often critical, features are only available under a proprietary license
     * co-mingle the source code for these features in the primary Elasticsearch repository
     * Elastic NV creates a world where it is very, very difficult to collaborate only on the open source pieces.
     * to whom does Elasticsearch belong?
 The community, or Elastic NV?
     * Elasticsearch [...] exists primarily to fuel the commercial ambitions of Elastic NV
     * I, as a contributor, want to change the course of Elasticsearch in ways that benefit me (and perhaps others), but does so at the expense of Elastic NV, will I get that opportunity?
 The answer is most likely no — you will not.